nix-community/home-manager/README.md

 Releases
 --------

-Home Manager is developed against a `nixpkgs-unstable` branch, which often causes it to contain tweaks for changes/packages not yet released in stable NixOS.
+Home Manager is developed against the `nixpkgs-unstable` branch, which often causes it to contain tweaks for changes/packages not yet released in stable NixOS.
 To avoid breaking users' configurations, Home Manager is released in branches corresponding to NixOS releases